 the source coordinates derived from any LECS and MECS event file processed

-or retrieved from the BeppoSAX archive at ASDC before March 12
+or retrieved from the BeppoSAX archive at SSDC before March 12

 2002 (see next section).